miningplanet/but-x/README.md

 sudo service nginx restart
 ```

-7. Nginx will now forward all incoming requests to eIquidus and after restarting the explorer it should be browsable via http://example.com without the need for the http://example.com:3001 port any longer.
+7. Nginx will now forward all incoming requests to but-x and after restarting but-x it should be browsable via http://example.com without the need for the http://example.com:3001 port any longer.
 ___

 ### TLS/SSL Support

 Similar to [the problem with binding to port 80](#run-express-webserver-on-port-80), a typical webserver binds to port 443 to serve webpages over the https protocol, but the Express webserver cannot do this by default unless it is given root permissions, which isn't recommended for security reasons.
-Instead, there are two recommended workarounds to achieve the same end result: [Manually Link TLS/SSL Certificates to the Explorer](#manually-link-tlsssl-certificates-to-the-explorer) or [Use Nginx as a Reverse Proxy](#use-nginx-as-a-reverse-proxy).
+Instead, there are two recommended workarounds to achieve the same end result: [Manually Link TLS/SSL Certificates to but-x](#manually-link-tlsssl-certificates-to-but-x) or [Use Nginx as a Reverse Proxy](#use-nginx-as-a-reverse-proxy).

-**NOTE:** Be sure to allow port 443 through any firewalls you may have configured or the explorer website may not be accessible remotely.
+**NOTE:** Be sure to allow port 443 through any firewalls you may have configured or the but-x website may not be accessible remotely.

 #### Prerequisites